 OFA vs BVA

 The United States uses the Orthopedic Foundation for Animals (OFA) for heart, hip and elbow testing to make sure a dog is healthy and free of hip and elbow dysplasia and heart defects.
 Breeders from other countries can also do testing using the OFA.
 The BVA does hip and elbow testing in the United Kingdom but breeders in foreign countries may use the BVA for testing as well.
 We use the BVA for hip testing for our dogs because we believe their assessment of hips and elbows is much more thorough and provides a fair assessment.
-Because of a change in the GRCA Code Of Ethics, we are slowly adding OFA hip and elbow clearances.
+Because of a change in the GRCA Code Of Ethics, we are adding OFA hip and elbow clearances and all of our up and coming dogs will have OFA clearances.

 OFA Heart Clearance